top of page

 }

-Checking for delivery status of just the mobile number 61400123456 on campaign ID 11967215
+Example for checking the delivery status of just the mobile number 61400123456 on campaign ID 11967215

 {